QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 The part-load dependend efficiency as described in the chapter "general transient effects" can be considered as well.

+**ToDo:** part-load dependend efficiency definition with heat and electricity --> two efficiency curves?
+One efficiency curve and the second one related to the first one?

 **Inputs and Outputs of the CHP:**

 Symbol | Description | Unit